External Ventricular Drains - Best Practice Guidelines

 CSF may also be described as turbid (cloudy) which occurs due to the presence of increased WBC’s as a result of CNS infection e.g. Meningitis.

-The drainage tubing must be checked for patency at the beginning of each shift and again at hourly intervals thereafter.
+The entire drainage tubing including the three-way ports must be checked for patency at the beginning of each shift and again at hourly intervals thereafter.
 In order to check patency of the EVD, observe the tubing to establish whether the level of CSF in the tube is oscillating.
-If the level is not oscillating the flow chamber may be dropped to below the foramen of Monro for a brief period only to check whether CSF drains into the chamber.
+If the level is not oscillating, the flow chamber may be dropped to below the foramen of Monro for a brief period only to check whether CSF drains into the chamber.
 Once this has been observed, the flow chamber must be re-aligned to prevent over-drainage of CSF.

 In the case of lumbar drains the level does not usually oscillate within the tube, therefore the method of lowering the drain below the zero reference point may be used to check the patency of these drains.

-If at any time EVD/lumbar drains appear to be blocked, a neurosurgeon must be contacted immediately as it may be necessary to flush the system.
+If at any time EVD/lumbar drains appear to be blocked (i.e. there is no observed oscillation or drainage of CSF), a neurosurgeon must be contacted immediately as it may be necessary to flush the system.

 Only qualified medical staff that have received the relevant training and deemed competent can flush an EVD.
 This should be done under a strict aseptic technique with a strict adherence to the LTHT hand hygiene and standard precautions policies.
 Normal saline solution should be used as much as is needed to flush the blockage if necessary.

 Proximal flushing is potentially very high risk if the site of the catheter is unknown, if you inject fluid and cannot re-aspirate then potentially can exacerbate intracranial pressure.
-This should be performed by neurosurgical registrar and above who has the relevant training and competence.
+This should be performed by neurosurgical doctor who has the relevant training and competence.

-Clamping a Becker External Drainage and Monitoring system may result in inadequate CSF drainage and subsequent rise in ICP, however there are occasions when it may be necessary to clamp the system for short periods.
+Clamping the external drainage system may result in inadequate CSF drainage and subsequent rise in ICP, however there are occasions when it may be necessary to clamp the system for short periods.
 An example of such an occasion is during the moving and handling or repositioning of patients.

 It may be necessary to transfer the patient with the EVD to another clinical area or to CT scan.
 In these situations the EVD may be left open but this must be first discussed with the medical staff and as previously stated must take into consideration the patient’s neurological status.